powernsx/powernsx.github.io/index.md

 [PowerNSX](https://github.com/vmware/powernsx) is still a work in progress, and it is unlikely that it will ever expose 100% of the NSX API.
 Feature requests are welcome via the [issues](https://github.com/vmware/powernsx/issues) tracker on the projects GitHub page.

 [PowerNSX](https://github.com/vmware/powernsx) now supports PowerShell Core as of version 3.0.

- (Remember, PowerShell Core and PowerCLI Core are both pre-release products!).
+Remember, PowerShell Core and PowerCLI Core are both pre-release products!.
 See [PowerNSX Core](/powernsxcore/) for details.

 ## Installing PowerNSX